MDM VS Code Extension

 git push origin main

-The release workflow detects the new version, packages the extension, generates SLSA provenance, and creates a GitHub release.
-If the VSCE_PAT secret is set, it also publishes to the VS Code Marketplace.
+The release workflow detects the new version, packages the extension, generates SLSA provenance, and creates a GitHub release with the .vsix attached.
+Download the .vsix from the release and upload it manually to the VS Code Marketplace.

 License